What'd I Say: Legacy

 Charles closed every show he played for the rest of his career with the song, later stating, "'What'd I Say' is my last song onstage.
 When I do 'What'd I Say', you don't have to worry about it—that's the end of me; there ain't no encore, no nothin'.
 I'm finished!"

 It was ranked tenth on Rolling Stone's list of "The 500 Greatest Songs of All Time", with the summary, "Charles' grunt-'n'-groan exchanges with the Raeletts were the closest you could get to the sound of orgasm on Top Forty radio during the Eisenhower era".
 In 2000, it ranked number 43 on VH1's 100 Greatest Songs in Rock and Roll and number 96 on VH1's 100 Greatest Dance Songs, being the oldest song in the latter ranking.Gaynor 'Survives' To Become VH1's Greatest Dance Song, Billboard.com.
 Retrieved on October 7, 2009.
 The same year it was chosen by National Public Radio as one of the 100 most influential songs of the 20th century.
+The song was inducted into the Grammy Hall of Fame also in 2000.
+Bruce Conner's 1962 collage film Cosmic Ray uses a live recording of "What'd I Say" as its soundtrack.
 A central scene in the 2004 biopic Ray features the improvisation of the song performed by Jamie Foxx, who won an Academy Award for his portrayal of Charles.Horn, John; King, Susan (February 28, 2005).
 "The Oscars: 'Million Dollar Baby' Delivers a 1-2-3-4 Punch; Eastwood, Swank, Freeman and the film win", The Los Angeles Times, p.
 A.1.
 For its historical, artistic, and cultural significance, the Library of Congress added it to the U.S. National Recording Registry in 2002.
 The Rock & Roll Hall of Fame featured it as one of 500 Songs that Shaped Rock and Roll in 2007.

-"What'd I Say" has been covered by many artists in many different styles.
-Elvis Presley used the song in a large dance scene in his 1964 film Viva Las Vegas and released it on the B-side of the title song.
-Cliff Richard, Eric Clapton with John Mayall & the Bluesbreakers, Rare Earth, Eddie Cochran, Nancy Sinatra, and Sammy Davis, Jr., all put their own style on the song.
-Jerry Lee Lewis, who found particular success with his rendition in 1961, which peaked at number 30 and spent eight weeks on the charts.
-Charles noticed, later writing "I saw that many of the stations which had banned the tune started playing it when it was covered by white artists.
-That seemed strange to me, as though white sex was cleaner than black sex.
-But once they began playing the white version, they lifted the ban and also played the original."